Posted - January 9-10, 2012 | Updated : January 14, 2012 | June 10, 2013 | August 14, 2015

 So Storm is in the Professor 's face about his decisions and the Professor's response is simple: I'm the boss and I will be followed.
 Period.
 Wow.
 He's right isn't he?
 The X-Men isn't a democracy.
 Bosses must protect their authority or risk anarchy.
 The Professor is right.

-In the Avengers and FF camp (also known as Camp Homo Sapiens), plans are being made.
+In the Avengers and FF camp, plans are being made.

 Just look at that.
 Behind Cap and Reed are the very core of their team's powerbase.
 She Hulk, class 100.
 Thing, class 90 + fighting skills.
 Thor, class 100 + Mjolnir.
 Hulk, class 100 to start, potentially unlimited class when angered (just check out World War Hulk).